ellie-cee/ellies-widgetorium/README.md

 Preserve Rebuy widget content in sidebar in areas that would otherwise be overwritten
 # cnr-variant-picker
 Code related to option-based variant pickers in foreword 3
+# cnr-sidecar-discount
+Widget to apply discount code from sidecart